 Sorel Caribou or Joan of Arctic

-Sorel (founded in Canada) are the go-to boot for a lot of people.
+Sorel (founded in Canada) is the go-to boot for a lot of people.
 They are designed well, will keep your feet warm and dry, and they look great.
 The two most popular Sorel options for women are the Caribous or Joan of Arctic.
 You can find these styles everywhere in all kinds of color options.
 If you have bought Sorels in the past, you should be aware the that Sorel’s reputation for durability and quality has kind of gone downhill in the last few years since they started to be made in China.
-Prior to moving production to China, most Sorel designs were almost indestructible.
+Before moving production to China, most Sorel designs were almost indestructible.
 Regardless, a lot of people still love Sorel and their warmth and style.
-If you are doing a lot of walking, the Caribous and Joan of Arctic designs probably aren’t the best option for you as they are quite heavy to walk in.
-Although they do work very well in deep snow at keeping your feet warm and dry.
+If you are doing a lot of walking, the Caribous and Joan of Arctic designs probably aren’t the best option for you as they are quite heavy to walk in although they do work very well in deep snow at keeping your feet warm and dry.

-See similar budget friendly styles on Amazon
+See similar budget-friendly styles on Amazon

 Timberland Women’s Teddy Fleece Fold-Down Waterproof Boot

 Timberland has a number of nice-looking, shearling-lined winter boots that are perfect for city walking in all kinds of conditions.
 They are great because they look good, can go with most casual outfits, and they have quite good traction for slippery conditions.
 They are also waterproof and insulated with fleece, and you can wear these Timberlands laced up or folded down.
 Since they are lace-ups, you can adjust them to accommodate thick socks if needed.
 The only downside to this style is that they are pretty heavy, so if you walk long distances in the winter, they probably aren’t the best option.

 Available from Timberland or Amazon